Medicare Boot Camp®—Physician Services Version

 Learning Outcomes

-At the completion of this Boot Camp, participants will be able to:
+At the conclusion of this educational activity, participants will be able to:

 • Employ CMS guidelines to ensure proper reporting